 Type Ib diamonds contain only Nitrogen atoms.
-These stones are 0.1% of all diamonds with an intense orange, brown, and sometimes green color.
+These stones can have intense orange, brown, and sometimes green color.

 Golconda diamonds